Pupil premium is a grant allocated to schools to support socially disadvantaged pupils.

 How do we track the achievement of our pupil premium pupils?

-Our pupil premium team includes Mrs Wilby, who is the Inclusion lead, she works closely with the Deputy Headteacher, Attendance lead, Family Liaison Officer/ELSA, SENDCO and School Business Manager.
+Our pupil premium team includes Mrs Govender, who is the Inclusion lead, she works closely with the Attendance lead, Family Liaison Officer/ELSA and School Business Manager.
 The team meet approximately every 6 weeks to track the attendance, punctuality, academic progress and wellbeing of each pupil premium child which is then discussed with the Executive Headteacher.
 Provision for the children and their families is planned and evaluated to ensure pupil premium children are accessing as much support and intervention as possible to make rapid and sustained progress in school.

 There is also a Governor for Inclusion who meets at least termly with The Inclusion Leader to discuss the impact the school is having on raising attainment and accelerating progress.
 The Inclusion Governor reports back to the Full Governing Body who hold the school to account for the impact the additional funding is having on improving outcomes for pupils